Cho2018/42cursus/Libft/README.md

 - return : zero if the two strings are identical
 - Otherwise returns the difference between the first two differing bytes (treated as unsigned char values)
 - zero-length strings are always identical

-5. atoi</br>
-- convert ascii string to integer
-- int atoi(const char *str);
-- converts the initial portion of the string pointed to by str to int representation

 6. calloc</br>
 - memory allocation